 Initiative for social resilience research

 An ongoing initiative at the Faculty of Social Sciences encourages research on social resilience.
-On this page you can find information about the initiative and all the current activities within it.
+On this page you can find information about the initiative and related activities.

-- encourage future trans- and interdisciplinary research and joint applications.
+- encourage trans- and interdisciplinary research for future joint applications, publications, and collaborations.

 Ongoing social resilience research

-In late 2021, the faculty announced research grants on the broad theme of social resilience.
-Four researchers have been granted research funding for projects starting in spring 2022.
-Find out more by visiting the researcher's profiles in the University Research Portal:
+When the faculty in 2021 announced research grants on the broad theme of social resilience, four researchers were granted funding for projects.
+More information can be found under the researchers’ profile in the University Research Portal:

 - Yunhwan Kim, Department of Psychology